nils-werner/mdct/docs/index.rst

 All transforms are implemented as

- - the complete lapped transform, along with windowing and overlap-add reconstruction and
+ - the complete lapped transform, along with windowing and time domain aliasing cancellation (TDAC) reconstruction and
  - the core un-windowed standalone transform.

 All transforms are implemeted in